achi08rbb/nfl_project/setup/Setup.md

     ```
     docker-compose down
     ```
     viii.
-To stop and delete containers, delete volumes with database data, and download images, run:
+To stop and delete containers later on, delete volumes with database data, and download images, run:

     ```
     docker-compose down --volumes --rmi all